 US Soccer offers a Coaching License Pathway that is universally accepted and recognized across the US.

-Other than having a bachelor’s degree which some of the higher-level coaching jobs require, these qualifications are the most important qualifications to have.
+Other than having a bachelor’s degree, which some of the higher-level coaching jobs require, these are the most important qualifications.

 There are 10 different levels to their courses –